samsuh/2026-journal/README.md

 ## 9/22/26 - Tuesday
 To dos:
-- get aspirin from pharmacy/ go to jumin center/
+- get aspirin from pharmacy
+- DONE ~~go to jumin center~~
 - lets clean up the motorcycle and do some basic maintenance.
   - gear needed: rear stand, gloves, cleaning spray, cloths, chain cleaner, chain lube. pump. key.
   - check everything,
   - dust it off or wipe it down with some cleaner and cloth/brushes,
-  -
-- Eyedrops: 1:20am
+- Eyedrops: 1:20am/ 3:05pm
 - Aspirin: 1:20am
 -